Go inside the worlds of art, fashion, design, and lifestyle.

 Whitewaller recommends: Making a reservation in advance.

-Located in South Williamsburg, Loosie’s Kitchen & Café is a hip destination in Brooklyn with New Orleans–inspired food and drink.
+Located in South Williamsburg, Loosie Rouge and Loosie’s Kitchen is a hip destination in Brooklyn with food and drink that celebrates diverse roots of contemporary American home cooking traditions.
 Art, fashion, style, and music converge to make this homey venue a creative escape.

 The modern Korean establishment Cote is a not-to-miss offering by restaurateur Simon Kim.
 Named after the Korean word for “flower,” the restaurant merges classic Korean barbeque flavors with American steakhouse cuts.
-For imbibing, Cote’s beverage director, Victoria James, ensures martinis and old-fashioneds have an artisanal soju base, and wines by the glass are poured out of magnums.
+For imbibing, Cote’s beverage director, Victoria James, has put together a drink selection including martinis, old-fashioneds, artisanal soju, and wines by the glass that are poured out of magnums.

 Whitewaller recommends: Ordering the Butcher’s Feast prix fixe.